 - · the overall level of socioeconomic development

 - · the poverty rate

 - · the level of inequality with regard to

 - income

 - education

-- · the level of exclusion, based on

-- gender

-- religion

-- ethnicity
+- the extent to which markers such as race, ethnicity, gender, place of residence etc. are excluding people from economic opportunity.

 - the scope of subsistence economy (as an indicator for exclusion)

 Whenever reliable data are available, your answer should combine quantitative indicators with qualitative explanation.
-For reasons of comparability, you should preferably draw on quantitative data such as: